4 Tips for Adopting Test-Driven Development (TDD) in Your Organization

 It’s worth pointing out that there have been attempts in the past to define the functional framework before writing the code.
 (Does anybody remember design by contract (DbC)?)
 In fact, BDD is the most recent attempt to implement such an approach.
 In BDD (or DbC, for that matter), the pre- and post-conditions must be defined before creating a test or code.

 The promise of test-driven development is one based on a lean development ethos.
 It seeks to help you produce efficient, testable, and maintainable code.
-But real world conditions do not always make TDD adoption easy.
+But real-world conditions do not always make TDD adoption easy.
 Parasoft helps you adopt TDD practices in a manner that’s practical for your organization, enabling you to maximize your dev/test resources.
-Contact us for details on how we can help you implement TDD in your organization.